 I’ve taken excellent care of my skin – or so I thought.
 I have great looking skin, but it is very difficult for me to lose weight because all these chemicals have bioaccumulated in a my body.
 My thyroid finally succumbed to this cesspool of toxins that have overwhelmed my hormones.
 This is a common scenario in anyone who is overweight.
 This is why people begin having weight and health problems after age 30.
 After a few decades of using these products every single day, these toxins to take their toll.

 What brands do I recommend avoiding?
 Almost all of them.
 ALL commercial, popular brands of shampoo, conditioner, lotion, shaving cream, body wash, hand soaps and toothpaste contain toxic ingredients.
-You must minimize your exposure to them if you plan to be fit and trim and live to 110 disease-free.
+You must minimize your exposure to them if you plan to be fit, trim and disease-free.
 Contraband brands include Dove, Finesse, Pantene, L’oreal – all they crap you showered with this morning.
 You have to go natural and organic.

 Get the brands that I recommend in my article Wendy’s Favorite Beauty Products.
 I review a nice assortment of natural products.